nitishdayal/react_from_scratch/README.md

 Before one can create-react-app, one should be able to create a React app.

 I'ma learn me some React!
-Tracking progress here because blogs are weird and Medium is entirely too overwhelming.
+Tracking day-to-day progress because apparently that's the cool thing to do.

 ## Progress